kaykay-dv/pocketsearch/README.md

 print(pocket_search.search(text="hello")[0].text)
 Hello World !

+From a database perspective, the new document will be immediately available to the search index, as each insert is followed by a database commit.

 Be ware that the search methods limits results to 10 by default.
 Results are ordered by the rank of the search result which is calculated by the FTS extension in sqlite and showing how relevant a document is to a